nf-core/test-datasets/README.md

 - h5: image files in h5 format
 - ilp: ilastik specific project files

-All files labeled plant_* were taken from the [ilastik4ij Github repository](https://github.com/ilastik/ilastik4ij/blob/master/doc/screenshots/MC-output.png) and are available under the MIT license.
+The h5 image files labeled plant_* were produced from example image from the [ilastik4ij Github repository](https://github.com/ilastik/ilastik4ij/blob/master/doc/screenshots/MC-output.png), which is available under the MIT license.
+The ilastik project files were (.ilp) were created by training classfiiers using the ilastik graphical user interface (version ilastik-1.4.0rc8).

 ## Adding New Data